MeseCraft/MeseCraft/README.md

 Requirements
 --------------------------
 Luanti engine version 5.11.0 or greater is recommended to run MeseCraft.
 Luanti is freely available on most platforms.
-To download Luanti, reference https://www.luanti.org/downloads/
+To download and install Luanti, reference https://www.luanti.org/downloads/

-Easy Installation
+Installation
 -------------------------
 MeseCraft can easily be installed and played from Luanti.
 1. Open Luanti.